-Christmas is one of those times of the year that magnifies sadness as well as happiness.
-This week on RTE's The Ryan Tubridy show, they received a letter that puts everything into perspective.
-On the first Christmas since the loss of her son to suicide, this mother wrote into the show about her experience.
-We’d also like to share her words in the hope that might help others.
+Christmas is one of the times of the year that magnifies sadness as well as happiness.
+On the first Christmas since the loss of her son to suicide, this mother wrote into the Ryan Tubridy Show about her experience.
+We’d also like to share her words.

 "I’ve set the table for the Christmas dinner many times over the past 24 years, extending it as our family got bigger — bringing in extra chairs and another table.
 It was always a bit squashed but great fun because everyone was around the table with paper hats, bad jokes from the crackers and plenty of laughter.

 It won’t matter if there are new table clothes or matching serviettes or fancy glasses.
 This year will be the first year that I have set the Christmas table since I lost my son to suicide.
 This year I will set one less place at the Christmas dinner table.

 If you are in a dark place and you don’t know where to turn, if you consider suicide as a way out, I beg you, to take a step in another direction.
 Please do not take that step from which there is no return.